friemen/reactor/README.md

 Current state
 -------------
 This library is currently purely experimental stuff.
-The goal for now is to produce an API that supports the FRP programming model.
+The goal for now is to produce an API that supports the formulation of FRP-based solutions.
 Second step is to provide some more elaborate samples that demonstrate how non-trivial applications like GUI, message processing, animation or games would be described with FRP.
 If those samples provide evidence that FRP really simplifies the program code in certain